 Let’s document some alternatives. 📝

-10 Best Google Docs Alternatives
+10 Best Google Docs Alternatives in 2024

 Since Google Docs isn’t really the best document collaboration tool, here are ten excellent alternatives: